Physical: 100: Game 2

 The second game was a "square flip" challenge.
 The remaining four contestants split into teams of two and tried to flip as many tiles as possible for five minutes.
-The playing field contained 66 tile, with 33 of each colour facing up to begin the match.
+The playing field contained 66 tiles, with 33 of each colour facing up to begin the match.
 One side of each tile was white and the other was black, and the team with most tiles flipped to their colour won.
 The losing team had to compete with each other one on one for three minutes.

 Jung Hae-min, as the first competitor to release himself in the tug-of-war game, was allowed to select his partner.
 After first selecting Woo Jin-yong, he changed his mind and instead selected Park Jin-yong.
-This team won the first team round by a score of 37-29.
+This team won the first team round by a score of 37–29.
 This left Jo Jin-hyeong and Woo Jin-yong to go head-to-head to progress to the third game.
 The smaller and quicker Woo easily won the head-to-head round 48-18, meaning Jo Jin-hyeong was eliminated.

 Game 3

 The third game was a triangular shuttle run, with the remaining three contestants forced to run back and forth between their start point and the "next apex" before the next start signal.
+As the game progresses, the time to complete the shuttle runs gets shorter.

 The contestant who could not make it back to their original point before the next signal lost the game.
 After 85 reps, done without cease, Park Jin-yong collapsed at his starting position, which led to his elimination.